 Mass Spectrometry Proteomics Platform

-The MSPP Platform of the BPMP laboratory belongs to the “Pôle Protéome de Montpellier” (PPM) that regroups regional technological facilities in proteomics analysis.
+The MSPP Platform of IPSiM belongs to the “Pôle Protéome de Montpellier” (PPM) that regroups regional technological facilities in proteomics analysis.
 This structure is certified as a proteomic platform by the GIS IBiSA on a national scale.
 At the institutional level, the MSPP is labeled regional platform in proteomics by INRA.

 In the area of functional proteomics, MSPP offers real expertise and technological means in biochemistry, mass spectrometry and bioinformatics.

 These means allow us to address many research and development projects in the quantitative analysis of proteins, the analysis of post-translational modifications, and of interactions networks.

 The platform hosts programs as part of collaborations or services for a large number of academic research teams in biology, mainly French ones and for some private laboratories.

 The members of the platform provide communication and training operations.

 In order to define the best as possible the most adapted strategies, we advise you to contact us as soon as your project is drawn up.